Stem Cell and PRP Therapy

 * NO tobacco products of any kind for 2 weeks before the procedure and 6 weeks after.

-* NO ibuprofen of Naproxen.
+* NO Ibuprofen or Naproxen.
 All NSAIDs are to be avoided for 1 week before the procedure and 6 weeks afterwards.

-* The day before the procedure, pick up any medications or prescriptions (antibiotic, pain, nausea) and Herbiclens.
+* The day before the procedure, pick up any medications/prescriptions (antibiotic, pain, nausea) and Hibiclens Soap.
 Make sure you already have your brace and/or crutches fitted.

-* The morning of your procedure you should wash your whole body using the packet of Hericlens soap.
+* The morning of your procedure you should wash your whole body using the packet of Hibiclens Soap.

 * The morning of the procedure take prescribed antibiotic (Keflex).